paulwarren/nzde/dict/G/README.md

 ## glide time

 n. originally, the ability with permission of one'ssuperiors to work one's own chosen hours within certain limits; later became synonym for taking life easy in the Public Service.
-Flexible working hours allowing for varied starting and finishing times introduced to the State Services [check Brit., Aust flexitime](See also gliding on)
+Flexible working hours allowing for varied starting and finishing times introduced to the State Services [check Brit., Aust flexitime] (See also gliding on)

 ## gliding on